visualizevalue-dev/punks-course/README.md

 The state of the Ethereum blockchain is validated by hundreds of thousands of computers, distributed around the entire globe.
 Anyone that wants to can participate in securing the network, and there is no entity that could come in to change any part of its state, unless they follow the rules set out by the blockchain itself, and these programs called "smart contracts".
 For CryptoPunks, this piece of code is called the *"CryptoPunksMarket"* smart contract and we'll do a dive deep in a bit.

-### *3) Inspired the modern CryptoArt movement [...]; One of the earliest examples of a "Non-Fungible Token"*
+## *3) Inspired the modern CryptoArt movement [...]; One of the earliest examples of a "Non-Fungible Token"*

 The worlds biggest artists, auction houses and brands are all in agreement: We live in a digitized world.
 This is just a new medium, like there have been new art forms in the past..
-It's here to stay, and cryptography\* and blockchain technologies enable us to collect, own, and trade them on a global, borderless market.
+It's here to stay, and cryptography[^1] and blockchain technologies enable us to collect, own, and trade them on a global, borderless market.
 Each object that's kept track of is called a "token".
 Tokens are identifiers for these objects, like the serial number of a car or the ISBN number of a book.
 And more specifically, in the case of most art, we refer to them as "non fungible tokens", because each identifier points to a unique piece, which can't be exchanged with another one to one.
 CryptoPunks were the seminal art project of its kind; and caught fire like no other.
 It inspired various technological standards that were derived from it and spearheaded an entire movement of established and new artists and developers experimenting in this new paradigm.
 And with every day, as more people and institutions join this new world to build, experiment, and collect, this special station of CryptoPunks is further solidified.
 In the end, all roads lead back to punks...